golang/build/env/darwin/macstadium/README.md

 (Alternatively, `ssh -D` to the bastion host to make a SOCKS tunnel and configure your browser to send proxy through that SOCKS tunnel.)

+## Adding a New Image

+When a new version of macOS is released:

+* Ensure that the version of vSphere deployed on MacStadium supports the new version of macOS.
+If it doesn't, either request that MacStadium upgrade the cluster or seek guidance from them about the upgrade path.

+* Clone the latest macOS version on vSphere and upgrade that version to the desired macOS version as per the [instructions](vmware-notes.md).

+* If a completely new image is required, follow the [images setup notes](image-setup-notes.txt) in order to add a new image.

 ## Debugging